Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 Those will ensure that the bats can leave but will not return.
 A few weeks later, we will return to you to ensure that our job is complete.

-Whether you are concerned about bats in your home, church, restaurant, or business, Central Plains Bat Removal is here for you.
+Whether you are concerned about bats in your home, church, restaurant, or business, CP Bat Mitigation is here for you.
 We will work with integrity to rid you of the bats you have and keep them from coming back.
 Visit us today for a free quote.